pingcap/tidb-operator/en/configure-cluster-using-tidbcluster.md

 ---
-title: Configure a TiDB Cluster using TidbCluster
+title: Configure a TiDB Cluster Using TidbCluster
 summary: This document introduces how to use TidbCluster to configure a TiDB cluster.
 category: how-to
 ---

-# Configure a TiDB Cluster using TidbCluster
+# Configure a TiDB Cluster Using TidbCluster

 This document introduces how to configure the parameters of TiDB/TiKV/PD using TidbCluster.

 The current TiDB Operator v1.1 supports all parameters of TiDB v3.1.
-For parameters of different components, refer to PingCAP documentation.
+For parameters of different components, refer to [TiDB documentation](https://pingcap.com/docs/).

 ## Configure TiDB parameters